100. Introduction to Philosophy.

 303. Philosophy of Science and Religion.

 In this course, we examine the nature of scientific knowledge by studying the formulation of the “scientific method” during the logical positivist movement in the early 20th century.
 Logical positivism failed, and both its rise and fall left us in an epistemological crisis.
 One effect of this crisis is the common view that science and religion are incompatible.
 But are they really incompatible?
 In this course, we will examine the nature of scientific knowledge and religious knowledge, and you can draw your own conclusions!
-Pre-requisites: any 100-level philosophy course, Philosophy 202, or REL 102.
+Prerequisites: any 100-level philosophy course, PHIL 202, or REL 102.

 310. Environmental Philosophy.

 What obligations, if any, do we have towards the environment?
 What changes should we make in our own lives in light of those obligations?
 How does material consumption relate to our happiness?
 If we can be happy consuming less, why do so many of us continue to consume so much?
 How do our attitudes towards the environment reflect our social position?
 What is the difference between the natural and the artificial?
 This course examines such questions in order to come to grips with our relationship with the environment, and what these ideas mean for the way we lead our lives.
 Students will explore these questions in relation to the global community, to our local community, and in relation to their own lives and choices.
 Prerequisite: any 100-level philosophy course, or Environmental Studies 101, or permission of the instructor.
-Also offered as Environmental Studies 310, and through Peace Studies.
+Also offered as ENVS (Philosophy of the Environment) 310, ODST 310, and through Peace Studies.

 327. Phenomenology and Existential Philosophy.

 Phenomenology is the study of human experience and of the ways things present themselves to us in and through such experience.
 The core principle of phenomenology is the doctrine of “intentionality.”
-Every experience, every act of consciousness (seeing, hearing, smelling, remembering, etc.) is intentional: it is always an “experience of ” or “consciousness of ” something.
+Every experience, every act of consciousness (seeing, hearing, smelling, remembering, etc.) is intentional: it is always an “experience of” or “consciousness of” something.
 Existentialism combines the phenomenological tradition of Husserl and Heidegger with the earlier forms of existential philosophy found in such thinkers as Kierkegaard and Nietzsche.
 Freedom, responsibility, the nature of being, the individual, community and communication are all themes of existential philosophy.
 The modern existentialism of Sartre, Camus, Merleau-Ponty, and Beauvoir take up the themes of the creation, destruction and revaluation of meaning in life when there is no absolute standard by which to judge or measure our actions.
-Prerequisite: Philosophy 201, 203, 208, 223, 232 or permission of the instructor.
+Prerequisite: PHIL 201, 203, 208, 223, 232 or permission of the instructor.
 Also offered through European Studies.

 333. Ethics of Global Citizenship.

 This research seminar is designed to address, from a philosophical perspective, some of the difficult ethical questions arising from the global organization of the world.
 Readings include classical, non-Western and alternative theories of justice and peace.
 The course interrogates the discourses surrounding patriotism and cosmopolitanism, peace and violence, terrorism and war, justice and retribution, and the debates surrounding relativism versus universalism, especially with regard to the claims for human rights.
 Students undertake research projects dealing with the ways these issues are being negotiated in countries where they studied abroad, and develop ethical positions on their own responsibilities toward global citizenship.
-Also offered as Global Studies 333 and through Peace Studies.
+Also offered as GS 333 and through Peace Studies.

 334. Feminist Philosophy.